16 U.S.C. § 8442 — Improved recreation visitation data

 - (iv)1 unit of Federal recreational lands and waters managed by the Assistant Secretary of Army for Civil Works.

-- (B)Not later than 6 years after January 4, 2025, the Secretaries shall submit a report to Congress regarding the implementation of the pilot program, including policy recommendations to expand the pilot program to additional units managed by the Secretaries.
+- (B)ReportNot later than 6 years after January 4, 2025, the Secretaries shall submit a report to Congress regarding the implementation of the pilot program, including policy recommendations to expand the pilot program to additional units managed by the Secretaries.

-- (C)The Secretaries shall—
+- (C)Feedback; support of gateway communitiesThe Secretaries shall—

 - (i)solicit feedback regarding participation in the Pilot Program from communities adjacent to units of Federal recreational lands and waters and the public; and